jakebailey/talk-ts-congress-2023/slides.md

 - Declarations are still exported with `export`.
 - External declarations are _explicitly_ imported with `import`.
-- Imported declarations "look" local (just like they did before).
+- Imported declarations "look" local (just like before).

 </v-clicks>